 Every week I am blown away by the character of our students.
 They are eager to serve, learn, and love God with all that they have…We pray to make this a space where students can grow deeper in their personal faith, their love for others, and ultimately propel them into their individual contexts to do great Kingdom work!

-Wednesday night gatherings are our main space for discipleship.
+Wednesday night gatherings are our main space for discipleship for 7th – 12th graders.
 The night is filled with games, teaching, worship, and small groups.
-Here, students are inspired to let a friendship with God, His Word, and a biblical community radically shape their character, relationships, and purpose.
+Here, students are inspired to let a relationship with God, His Word, and biblical community radically shape their character, relationships, and purpose.

 When students arrive, they go through a quick check-in process with one of our volunteers.
 This helps us know that during our gathering, only students and Mosaic Students volunteers are in the building—ensuring safety and fun.

 After going through check-in, students are encouraged to hang out, play games, and grab food with their friends.
 Can jam, spike ball, corn hole, and more can be found throughout the lobby, and candy and pizza can be purchased at the coffee bar.
 Our Mosaic Students volunteers—ranging from age 18 to 70-something—can also be found during this time, ready to hang out with students.
 (You’ll know them by their name tags.)

 What you win them with is what you keep them with… win them with Jesus.

 After hanging out in the lobby, we gather in the sanctuary for worship.
 This time helps prepare both our students and Mosaic Student leaders to hear God’s word, inviting them to connect with Him together over music and prayerful lyrics.

 Our Mosaic Students Worship Team is made up primarily of teenagers and young adults.
 They bring songs from Sunday mornings into our Wednesday nights, along with ones that they’ve written together specifically for our students during their annual song-writing retreat.